eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The Wallet Unit authenticates the Relying Party Instance, ensuring the User about the Relying Party's identity.
 [Section 6.6.3.2](#6632-wallet-instance-authenticates-the-relying-party-instance) explains how this will be done.

+2. The Wallet Unit enables the User to verify that the Relying Party does not request more attributes than it registered.
+See [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered) for more information.

-2. The PID Provider or Attestation Provider, during issuance, may optionally have embedded a disclosure policy in the PID or attestation.
+3. The PID Provider or Attestation Provider, during issuance, may optionally have embedded a disclosure policy in the PID or attestation.
 If such a policy is present for the requested PID or attestation, the Wallet Unit evaluates the disclosure policy and informs the User about the outcome of this evaluation.
-See [Section 6.6.3.3](#6633-wallet-instance-evaluates-disclosure-policy-embedded-in-attestation-if-present).
+See [Section 6.6.3.4](#6634-wallet-instance-evaluates-disclosure-policy-embedded-in-attestation-if-present).

-3. The User approves or rejects the presentation of the requested attributes, or some of them, for selective disclosure, possibly based on the outcome of the evaluation of the embedded disclosure policy.
-User approval is described in [Section 6.6.3.4](#6634-wallet-instance-obtains-User-approval-for-presenting-attributes).
+4. The User approves or rejects the presentation of the requested attributes, or some of them.
+User approval and selective disclosure are described in [Section 6.6.3.5](#6635-wallet-instance-obtains-user-approval-for-presenting-attributes).

 Subsequently, after the Wallet Unit presents the selected attributes from the PID or attestation to the Relying Party Instance by sending a response to the request, the Relying Party validates the response.
 The following trust relationships are established:

-4. The Relying Party Instance verifies the electronic signature or seal of the PID or attestation.
+5. The Relying Party Instance verifies the electronic signature or seal of the PID or attestation.
 This ensures that the Relying Party can trust that the PID or attestation it receives is issued by an authentic Provider and has not been changed.
-This is described in [Section 6.6.3.5](#6635-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).
+This is described in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

-5. The Relying Party verifies that the PID Provider or Attestation Provider did not revoke or suspend the PID or attestation.
-This is described in [Section 6.6.3.6](#6636-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).
+6. The Relying Party verifies that the PID Provider or Attestation Provider did not revoke or suspend the PID or attestation.
+This is described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).

-6. The Relying Party verifies that the PID Provider or Attestation Provider issued this attestation to the same Wallet Unit that provided it to the Relying Party.
+7. The Relying Party verifies that the PID Provider or Attestation Provider issued this attestation to the same Wallet Unit that provided it to the Relying Party.
 In other words, it checks that the attestation was not copied or replayed.
-This is generally called device binding, and it is discussed in [Section 6.6.3.7](#6637-relying-party-verifies-device-binding)
+This is generally called device binding, and it is discussed in [Section 6.6.3.8](#6638-relying-party-verifies-device-binding)

-7. In some use cases, the Relying Party verifies that the person presenting the attestation is the User, meaning the subject of the PID or attestation.
+8. In some use cases, the Relying Party verifies that the person presenting the attestation is the User, meaning the subject of the PID or attestation.
 This is called User binding.
 In other use cases, the Relying Party trusts that Wallet Unit and the WSCD have done this.
-User binding is discussed in [Section 6.6.3.8](#6638-relying-party-verifies-or-trusts-User-binding).
+User binding is discussed in [Section 6.6.3.9](#6639-relying-party-verifies-or-trusts-User-binding).

-8. The Relying Party can request attributes from two or more attestations in the same interaction.
+9. The Relying Party can request attributes from two or more attestations in the same interaction.
 This is called a **combined presentation of attributes**.
 If so, the Relying Party verifies that these attestations belong to the same User.
-This is discussed in [Section 6.6.3.9](#6639-relying-party-verifies-combined-presentation-of-attributes).
+This is discussed in [Section 6.6.3.10](#66310-relying-party-verifies-combined-presentation-of-attributes).

 Either before or after validating the PID or attestation per steps 4 - 8,

-9. The Relying Party Instance authenticates the Wallet Unit and the Wallet Provider; see [Section 6.6.3.10](#66310-relying-party-authenticates-the-wallet-instance-and-the-wallet-provider).
+10. The Relying Party Instance authenticates the Wallet Unit and the Wallet Provider; see [Section 6.6.3.11](#66311-relying-party-authenticates-the-wallet-instance-and-the-wallet-provider).

-10. The Relying Party Instance verifies that the Wallet Provider did not suspend or revoke the Wallet Unit, see [Section 6.6.3.11](#66311-relying-party-verifies-that-wallet-instance-is-not-suspended-or-revoked).
+11. The Relying Party Instance verifies that the Wallet Provider did not suspend or revoke the Wallet Unit, see [Section 6.6.3.12](#66312-relying-party-verifies-that-wallet-instance-is-not-suspended-or-revoked).

 Finally, after the interaction is over,

-11. The Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party, based on information logged by the Wallet Unit.
+1. The Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party, based on information logged by the Wallet Unit.
 Similarly, the Wallet Unit enables the User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the Wallet Unit.
-This is discussed in [Section 6.6.3.12](#66312-wallet-instance-enables-the-User-to-report-suspicious-requests-by-a-relying-party-and-to-request-a-relying-party-to-erase-personal-data).
+This is discussed in [Section 6.6.3.13](#66313-wallet-unit-enables-the-user-to-report-suspicious-requests-by-a-relying-party-and-to-request-a-relying-party-to-erase-personal-data).

 ##### 6.6.3.2 Wallet Unit authenticates the Relying Party Instance